neoforged/Documentation/docs/items/tools.md

 ### Tags

 When creating a `ToolMaterial`, it is assigned a block [tag][tags] containing blocks that will not drop anything if broken with this tool.
 For example, the `minecraft:incorrect_for_stone_tool` tag contains blocks like Diamond Ore, and the `minecraft:incorrect_for_iron_tool` tag contains blocks like Obsidian and Ancient Debris.
 To make it easier to assign blocks to their incorrect mining levels, a tag also exists for blocks that need this tool to be mined.
-For example, the `minecraft:needs_iron_tool` tag containslike Diamond Ore, and the `minecraft:needs_diamond_tool` tag contains blocks like Obsidian and Ancient Debris.
+For example, the `minecraft:needs_iron_tool` tag contains blocks like Diamond Ore, and the `minecraft:needs_diamond_tool` tag contains blocks like Obsidian and Ancient Debris.

 You can reuse one of the incorrect tags for your tool if you're fine with that.
 For example, if we wanted our copper tools to just be more durable stone tools, we'd pass in `BlockTags#INCORRECT_FOR_STONE_TOOL`.